sqeezy/FibonacciHeap/src/FibonacciHeap/README.md

 # Fibonacci Heap

 A [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap) is a data structure modelling a priority queue.
-The implemenation is generic like System.Collection.Generic types.
+The implementation is generic like System.Collection.Generic types.

 ## Example